 What Is Serotonin Syndrome?

 Serotonin is a chemical produced by the body that enables brain cells and other nervous system cells to communicate with one another.
 Too little serotonin in the brain is thought to play a role in depression.
-Too much, however, can lead to excessive nerve cell activity, causing a potentially deadly collection of symptoms known as serotonin syndrome or serotonin reuptake syndrome.
+Too much, however, can lead to excessive nerve cell activity, causing a potentially deadly collection of symptoms known as serotonin syndrome.

 Serotonin Syndrome Symptoms

-Serotonin syndrome symptoms often begin within hours of taking a new medication or increasing the dose of one you are already taking.
+Serotonin syndrome symptoms often begin within hours of taking a new medication that affects serotonin levels or excessively increasing the dose of one you are already taking.
 Symptoms may include:

 In severe cases, serotonin syndrome can be life-threatening.
 If you experience any of these symptoms, you or someone with you should seek medical attention immediately: